austinco93/Monotonic-Cycle/README.md

 # Monotonic Cycle DP
-This program is able to use dynamic program to calculate the optimal montone cycle path for a given set of vertices
+This program is able to use dynamic program to calculate the optimal montone cycle path for a given set of vertices.

 ## Usage
 ```